danreeves/danreev.es/_posts/2013-10-08-show-hide-hidden-files-osx.md

 tags: bash osx
 ---

+**EDIT: 2013-11-09**

+I recently realised one of my favourite apps for the mac, [BetterTouchTools](http://www.boastr.de/), comes with the ability to create a custom gesture or keyboard shortcut which does this very thing so now I can hide or show dotfiles by simply pretting `Command + Caps Lock`.
+Incidentally, I've also remapped my caps lock key to F19 using [PCKeyboardHack](https://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html.en) so that I can then use it in custom keyboard shortcuts defines in BetterTouchTools.

+If you haven't already remapped Caps Lock you might want to look into it.
+Also if you aren't already using BetterTouchTools, I strongly recommend it!

+This kinda makes the rest of the post redundant but if you're still interested in some command line tips keep reading.

+___

 If you work on the web chances are you'll be using `.htaccess` files.
 By default these are hidden in the finder on OS X which is a pain.
 Luckily making these hidden files visible is pretty easy.
 Simply open the terminal (or your favourite CLI) and enter:

     defaults write com.apple.Finder AppleShowAllFiles TRUE && killall Finder